Academic Catalog

 Program Learning Outcomes

-• Students will be able to apply critical thinking skills and psychological theories to real-world situations, and apply research methodology and data analysis in the process of answering questions about human behavior.
+• Students will be able to apply critical thinking skills and psychological theories to real-world situations, and be able to apply research methodology and data analysis in the process of answering questions about human behavior.

 Career Opportunities